kithusibrian/AI-Powered-Vehicles-Website/README.md

 - User authentication and session management via Supabase
 - Responsive design with accessibility considerations
 - Modular and scalable codebase following best practices
+- Advanced Search Functionality with Gemini AI(On The Backend)

 ## Project Structure